tristerry08-coder/Navio/docs/STYLES.md

 ## Technical details

-Map style files syntax is based on [MapCSS/0.2](https://wiki.openstreetmap.org/wiki/MapCSS/0.2), though the specification is not supported in full and there are OM-specific extensions to it.
+Map style files syntax is based on [MapCSS/0.2](https://wiki.openstreetmap.org/wiki/MapCSS/0.2), though the specification is not supported in full and there are CoMaps-specific extensions to it.

 The `tools/unix/generate_drules.sh` script uses a customized version of [Kothic](https://codeberg.org/comaps/kothic) stylesheet processor to compile MapCSS files into binary drawing rules files `data/drules_proto*.bin`.